Tips for Our Moderators (and other interested parties)

 Being a moderator is a JOB—but it can be a rewarding one.
 Thank you for your willingness to take it on.

-1 In webinars, we will be using Q&A for questions.
+1 Virtual sessions will use webinars with the Q&A function for questions.
 The audience will be able to upvote questions.
 In meetings, you can choose between taking questions by chat or allowing the audience to unmute and ask verbally.